Vehicle Operations and Parking Jurisdiction

 - Lower left side of the rear window (driver’s side, bottom of back window).

-- Convertibles only: bottom of the left side rear-quarter panel window (driver’s side, bottom of side window nearest the back).Left rear bumper (driver’s side back bumper).
+- Convertibles only: bottom of left side rear bumper (driver’s side back bumper).

 Temporary permits may be issued to students and faculty/staff at the Parking Administration Office, or the Campus Safety Office under the following circumstances: